-Getting a job is a quite stressful process for you and not the easiest part of work for HR 🙂 People are different and it can be hard to find an approach to them when you have 2-3 interviews every day, especially when the candidate comes across as the person he is not in a real life.
+Getting a job is a quite stressful process for you and not the easiest part of work for HR.
+People are different and it can be hard to find an approach to them when you have 2-3 interviews with web developers every day, especially when the candidate comes across as the person he is not in a real life.

-So, we want to share with you a few tips and advices about successful passing an interview.
+So, we want to share with you a few tips and advice about successfully passing an interview.
 Do not think we want you to show off in front of the HR manager – no, just some general rules that will help you to be ready and show your best.

 It is very important not to talk too much, give information shortly and answer questions directly – no one likes when people talk about nothing.
 On the other hand, when you are not talking at all – the recruiter has to ask, ask and ask a lot., what does not create the best impression ever.